karanhcl/journey-application/README.md

 Application brief:

 Program supports api's to add customer and journey details, I have used two seperate api classes for same purpose.
-Use various java packages as per need of requirement and modular programming approach.
+Follow modular programming approach as per requirement.
 I have placed two input request json, one for customer details and other is for journey details.